How the U.S. lost 1 million people to COVID-19

 “Instead of blaming, shaming and trying to ostracize those people, it would be better to do the work to try to remedy their concerns,” she said.

-Huge Cost for Seniors
+Huge cost for seniors

 Like many in her age group, Germaine St. John, 87, of Laramie, Wyoming, counts several friends lost to COVID.
 One had moved to California.
 One had lived on the outskirts of Laramie.
 Another had had a second shot.
 She has spotted the obituaries of other acquaintances, too, in the local newspaper, The Laramie Boomerang.